 The Systems Science and Industrial Engineering (SSIE) Department offers two Ph.D. programs, one in Industrial and Systems Engineering (ISE) and another in Systems Science (SS).
-Research areas include modeling and simulation, complex systems, machine learning, optimization, intelligent systems, human factors/ergonomics, health systems, robotics and cobotics, 3D and additive manufacturing, supply chain management and logistics, data science and data analytics, flexible electronics, and electronics packaging and manufacturing processes, particularly in the areas of printed circuit board production and automated assembly.
+Research areas include modeling and simulation, complex systems, machine learning and artificial intelligence, optimization, intelligent systems, human factors/ergonomics, health systems, robotics and cobotics, 3D and additive manufacturing, supply chain management and logistics, data science and data analytics, flexible electronics, and electronics packaging and manufacturing processes, particularly in the areas of printed circuit board production and automated assembly.

 The minimum requirements are: